exonum/exonum-doc/src/get-started/java-binding.md

 where possible values for `service-name` are:

-- `configuration` for Configuration Service.
+- `configuration` for Configuration Update Service.
 - `btc-anchoring` for Anchoring Service.

-In case of no `ejb_app_services.toml` file, only Configuration Service will be activated.
+In case there is no `ejb_app_services.toml` file, only Configuration Service will be activated.

 ### Dependencies Management